 - Leaving a card – Make sure to remove all tags and cards before paying a gift forward.
 Otherwise, you will blow your cover as a re-gifter.

-Enjoy your re-gifting day, and if you run out of re-gifts, consider some plumbing-themed new gifts.
+Enjoy your re-gifting day, and if you run out of re-gifts, consider some drain cleaning-themed new gifts.
 It may sound laughable, but everybody needs them.
 Toilet paper makes a great gift for new home owners.
 Fancy faucet heads can make showers far more enjoyable.
 (And character-themed heads—like the new Darth Vader shower head—can make them a lot more entertaining.)
 There are lots of clever toilet paper holders on the market.
 Hand soap and hand towels also make great, useful gifts.